kai-pixel/-Efficient-Operations-for-Lightweight-Deep-Neural-Networks/README.md

-# Train and Test cifar 100 with one file main.py
+# Train and Test cifar 100

 ***